kinjal52/SocialNFT-Engagement/README.md

 ### Expected Impact and Outcomes

 Marketplace Benefits:
-  •	Higher User Engagement: Users spend more time interacting with NFTs through discussions, comments, and social features.
+- **Higher User Engagement** – Encourages more interaction with NFTs.
-  •	Increased Trust & Transparency : Conversations around NFTs help verify authenticity, provenance, and value.
+- **Increased Trust and Transparency** – Discussions help verify NFT authenticity and value.
-  •	Reduced Dependency on External Platforms : Keeps user engagement and discussions within the marketplace ecosystem.
+- **Keeps Users on the Marketplace** – No need to go to Discord or Twitter.
-  •	Stronger Community Building : Encourages meaningful connections between collectors, creators, and enthusiasts.
+- **Stronger Community Building** – Encourages meaningful connections between users.

 User Benefits
-  •	Buyers : Gain valuable insights from other users and directly communicate with NFT creators for clarity.
+- **Buyers** – Gain insights from other users and ask NFT creators questions.
-  •	Sellers/Creators : Promote their NFTs effectively, respond to potential buyers, and build credibility within the community.
+- **Sellers/Creators** – Promote NFTs effectively and build credibility in the community.